cheginit/pywbt/README.md

 intermediate files, use the `files_to_save` argument to specify the list of target outputs.
 This list should contain the filenames only specified without directory paths (as used in `arg_dict`).

+Also, there are two helper function that can be used to get the list of available tools, their respective descriptions and parameters: `list_tools` and `tool_parameters`.
+For better viewing and querying the outputs of these two functions, it is recommended to use the `pandas` library.
+For example, you can use `pd.Series(pywbt.list_tools())` to get a `pandas.Series` of the available tools, and `pd.DataFrame(pywbt.tool_parameters("BreachDepressions"))` to get a `pandas.DataFrame` of the parameters for the `BreachDepressions` tool.

 Here's an example demonstrating how to use PyWBT to run a WBT workflow:

 ```python